How to Reduce Interchange Rates and Fees

 Save Your Business Money and Keep Your Customers’ Data Secure

 As you can see, lowering your interchange rates is possible.
 While these fees are required, there are usually opportunities to reduce the rate, even by a little.
 When you consider how many transactions you accept and process over the lifetime of your company, small reductions can add up to huge cost savings over time.
-If you are interested in learning more about how to better protect and secure your customers’ payment data, contact TokenEx today.
+If you are interested in learning more about how to better protect and secure your customers’ payment data, contact IXOPAY today.
 Our cloud tokenization platform protects the world’s most sensitive data, helping businesses achieve PCI compliance and maintaining business operations.